The trustee of your Family / Discretionary Trust may be:

 ✅ Normally a private non-trading (that is, it does not deal with the public at large, so it is therefore not exposed to the many possible liabilities which arise when a business trades with the public) company;

-✅ Which is specially incorporated incorporated under the Corporations Act Cth.
-(2001) for the purpose of being appointed to act as the sole trustee of a Family Trust.
+✅ Which is incorporated under the Corporations Act Cth.
+(2001) solely for the purpose of being appointed to act as the sole trustee of a Family / Discretionary Trust.

-The advantages of using a Family Trust with Corporate Trustee include:
+The advantages of using a Family / Discretionary Trust with Corporate Trustee include:

 ✅ Limited Liability: